ManuelFeller/demo-api/README.md

 - add some proper authentication (and not just compare the `Bearer` with a hardcoded dummy token), e.g. self-generated JWT's or SaaS like Auth0
 - add more checks to have more detailed errors returned to the client & more advanced error handling
 - have some rate limiting (needed for sure in case of a public API but also recommended for intranet API's)
-- define limit of required filter complexity with customer, also define if any nesting of and / or is required and implement if needed
+- define limit of required filter complexity with customer, also define if any nesting of and / or is required and implement if needed (to allow limiting the filter API to real use cases e.g by maximum allowed filter elements - to reduce the risk of an accidental DOS from a bad written client application)
 - abstract names of objects to not match the data store objects directly (do avoid guesses how the database fields are named, making any SQL injection attack harder)
-- use a better data store then SQLite when this is not just a demo any more & use a proper `docker compose` setup to have one container running the server and another running the database
+- use a better data store then SQLite when this is not just a demo any more & use a proper `docker compose` setup to have one container running the server and another running the database (or any other method that suits the chosen environment for running the API server)
 - make the status endpoint not just a static reply but check if the DB is up (if the above point is implemented)
 - connect to a proper logging / tracing solution instead of `console.log()` (DataDog, New Relic, ...)